Certified to stringent standards

-Enviva maintains independent forestry certifications to ensure we meet industry-leading sustainability requirements.
-Enviva is certified to the Sustainable Forestry Initiative® (SFI®) Fiber Sourcing Standard as well as three separate “chain of custody” standards: the Forest Stewardship Council® (FSC®) Chain of Custody Standard requirements, the Programme for the Endorsement of Forest Certification (PEFC) Chain of Custody Standard requirements, and the SFI Chain of Custody Standard requirements.
+Enviva is committed to maintaining independent forestry certifications to ensure we meet industry-leading sustainability requirements.
+Enviva is certified to the Sustainable Forestry Initiative® (SFI®) Fiber Sourcing Standard as well as three separate “chain of custody” standards: the Forest Stewardship Council® (FSC®) Chain of Custody Standard requirements, Sustainable Biomass Standards and the Programme for the Endorsement of Forest Certification (PEFC) Chain of Custody Standard requirements, and the SFI Chain of Custody Standard requirements.

 Highest industry standard

 These certifications, which require annual independent third-party audits of our activities and supply chain, are designed to confirm that Enviva adheres to the highest industry standards of responsible fiber procurement, which includes provisions for biodiversity conservation, contractual requirements for the use of forestry Best Management Practices, legal and regulatory compliance, and management oversight and participation in sustainability processes.
 As part of these certifications, we are committed to avoiding the purchase of controlled wood sources.